matt-goldman/matt-goldman.github.io/docs/_posts/2022-05-19-maui-ui-july.md

 5. Publish your blog post or video on the date according to the list below
 6. Post a link to your video or blog post on Twitter, using the hashtags #dotnetmaui and #MAUIUIJuly

 That's it!
-Looking forward to seeing what you all come up with :)
+Looking forward to seeing what you all come up with. :)

 ## .NET MAUI UI July Schedule